Award Winning Care

 Recognized by The Joint Commission as an Advanced Primary Stroke Center, LeConte Medical Center has access to neurologists 24 hours a day and 7 days a week.

-LeConte has also received the 2018 Get with the Guidelines-Stroke Silver Plus Quality Achievement Award from the American Heart Association and American Stroke Association.
+LeConte has also received the 2020 Get with the Guidelines-Gold Plus Quality Achievement Award from the American Heart Association and American Stroke Association.

 As part of the regions only stroke network, we are prepared to give you the very best care possible.